Irrelon/ForerunnerDB/readme.md

 #### Version 2.0
 * Re-write with ES6 using Babel
 * Add caching system so requests to a collection with the same query multiple times should generate once and serve the cached results next time round.
 Cache invalidation can be done on any CRUD op to make subsequent query re-build cache.
-* Server-side operation in line with other production databases (e.g. command line argument support, persist to disk etc)
+* Server-side operation in line with other production databases (e.g. command line argument support, persist to disk with binary indexed searchable data etc)

 # Breaking Changes
 Please check below for details of any changes that break previous operation or